zubuhealth/typeorm/docs/view-entities.md

 ## Complete example

-Let create two entities and a view containing aggregated data from these entities:
+Lets create two entities and a view containing aggregated data from these entities:

 ```typescript
 import { Entity, PrimaryGeneratedColumn, Column } from "typeorm"